 There are other pre-engineered specialized systems available on the market, such as robotic welding systems, that provide similar benefits.
 Common sense tells us, however, that these systems target narrow applications where the robot, software, and peripherals can be standardized.

-Yet the pre-engineered Neocortex G2R Cell stands alone in its ability to be broadly usable in a wide range of applications.
+Yet the pre-engineered Neocortex G2R Cell stands alone in its ability to also be broadly usable in a wide range of applications.
 How is this possible when the items being picked are radically different?
 This is due to the Neocortex artificial intelligence combined with the high-speed Spatial Vision® software platform.
 The software is the secret sauce!

-Prices start at $120,000.
-Leases start at $2875 per month for 5 years.
-The 2-shift operating costs over 5 years is as low as $7/hour.
+Prices start at $120,000, and leases start at $2875 per month for 5 years.
+The resulting 2-shift operating costs over 5 years is as low as $7/hour.

 Check it out at www.universallogic.com/products/.